vc-assist/website/content/faq.md

 ### VC Assist Development:
 <br>

-##### Where can I report a bug?
+##### Where can I receive technical support?

-If you are encountering a bug you can report it [here](https://vc-assist.atlassian.net/servicedesk/customer/portals).
-Please make sure you are able to reproduce the bug more than once before submitting a report.
+Please contact us through our [helpdesk](https://vc-assist.atlassian.net/servicedesk/customer/portals) or [support@vcassist.org](emailto:support@vcassist.org).
+If you are encountering a bug, please make sure you are able to reproduce the bug more than once before submitting a report.

 ##### How can I download VC Assist?

-You can download VC Assist by clicking [here](https://apps.apple.com/us/app/vcs-assist/id1606432376).
+If you are a student, you can download VC Assist by clicking [here](https://apps.apple.com/us/app/vcs-assist/id1606432376).

 ##### Is there some way to directly contact the team?

 Yes!
 You can contact us at [hello@vcassist.org](emailto:hello@vcassist.org) or through our socials in the footer of this page.
-If you require technical support, please use our [helpdesk](https://vc-assist.atlassian.net/servicedesk/customer/portals) or contact [support@vcassist.org](emailto:support@vcassist.org).

 <hr>